5 Possibilities for the Future of Cars

 A big improvement in car safety is forward collision warning systems that automatically apply brakes in order to avoid a collision.
 What if the car couldn’t apply the brakes fast enough or apply enough braking to fully stop the car?
 Imagine if your car was able to sense signals from other cars, including the speed at which you’re approaching and the direction they’re going.
 Many accidents can be avoided with this technology.
 Vehicle-to-vehicle communication is currently being tested by the University of Michigan and the U.S. Department of Transportation.

 5. Cars Storing and Generating Its Own Energy

 Energy-storing cars or cars that generate their own energy would also help make cars more eco-friendly.
 Current hybrid vehicles are weighed down by heavy batteries, but using a car’s body panels to store energy can make the battery lighter and the car more fuel-efficient.
 This technology can also shorten the charging time necessary for plug-in vehicles.
 Some car manufacturers are also looking into using solar panels on cars to capture energy.

 The future of driving will undoubtedly change drastically as new technologies are being developed.
 Chrysler, Dodge, Jeep, and RAM are always incorporating new technology in their newest vehicles.
-Visit Ron Sayer's Chrysler Jeep Dodge to check out the latest car technology in Idaho Falls today!
+Visit Ron Sayer's Chrysler Jeep Dodge to check out the latest car technology, and learn how to reset your Uconnect system in Idaho Falls today!